 - What is Quantum Theory of Light

 - Special Relativity

 Know About Einstein

-Some of the inventions and contributions of Einstein are Avogadro’s Number, Quantum Theory of Light, General Theory of Relativity, Special Theory of Relativity, The Photoelectric Effect, Wave-Particle Duality, Brownian movement, relationship between mass and energy, Bose-Einstein Condensate, and many more.
+Some inventions and contributions of Einstein are Avogadro’s Number, Quantum Theory of Light, General Theory of Relativity, Special Theory of Relativity, The Photoelectric Effect, Wave-Particle Duality, Brownian movement, the relationship between mass and energy, Bose-Einstein Condensate, and many more.

 Avogadro’s number is a concept in chemistry that defines that the number of units in one mole of a substance is equal to 6.022140857×1023

 The Avogadro constant is named after the Italian scientist Amedeo Avogadro.
 It is the proportionality factor defined by Albert Einstein to relate the number of constituent particles like molecules, ions, and atoms in a sample with the amount of substance in that sample.
 The numeric value of the Avogadro constant is expressed as the reciprocal of mole.

 When Einstein was working on Brownian motion to explain the erratic movement of particles in a fluid, he came up with an expression for the quantity of Avogadro’s number in terms of measurable quantities.
 This leads to a path to determine the mass of an atom, or the molar mass for each element on the periodic table.
 Albert Einstein presented a new way of calculating Avogadro’s number and the size of molecules.

 The Brownian movement is one of the significant contributions of Albert Einstein.
 While studying the molecular theory of liquids, he tried to explain the motion of particles through Brownian motion.
 This theory explains the random movement of particles in a fluid or gas.
 Einstein explained the zigzag movement of particles in suspension, and this study aimed to prove the existence of molecules and atoms in particles.